What is the Victorian Human Rights Charter?

 What can I do if my human rights have been breached?

 The Charter does not create a separate cause of action that gives rise to legal rights.
-An individual can only raise a breach of their Charter rights as an argument in a court or tribunal as part of an existing case.
-For example, if you have a taxation matter in the Victorian Civil and Administrative Tribunal and you believe that we have breached your human rights, you may make the argument before that Tribunal and seek relief.
+An individual can only raise a breach of their rights under the Charter as an argument in a court or tribunal as part of an existing case.
+For example, if you have a taxation matter in the Victorian Civil and Administrative Tribunal and you believe the SRO has breached your human rights, you may make the argument before that Tribunal and seek relief.

-The Charter does not provide for compensation for a breach of Charter rights.
+The Charter does not provide for compensation for a breach of rights protected by the Charter.